Cottage Industrial Revolution is a U.S. based company, offering Consulting Services to the United States and Canada.

 • Make Your Own Challenge Lists.
 Challenge lists rarely provide useful challenges for creative people, because each person is focused on this THING, and their agenda.
 Yours won't match.
 Go ahead and pick and choose, and make up your own challenges, and write up a list of your own if you want one.
 Me, I don't USE a challenge list, except in a teaching setting where I have objectives I need the students to meet, where they can choose the project to meet them.
 I just have OBJECTIVES.
 I want to paint one of THOSE paintings.
 Then I want to improve it.
 Then I want to combine it with THAT technique.
 Or I want to develop my own method for THIS thing.
 The thing I want you to get from this is to find your own steps to growth, and NEVER put guilt on yourself because you could not finish someone else's challenge list.
 Just work on improving.
 Their list isn't the only way to do that.

 • Forget Commission Work...
 Seriously!
 If you have never done any kind of commercial art work, you may think that commission work is the holy grail of fine art.
 It is a tremendous productivity killer.
 See, you paint this, and you've done five similar paintings, and you charge THAT for them.
 Someone says, "I'd really like that done in earthtones.".
 You quote a price that is 50% higher, and they protest.
 And you HAVE to quote it higher, because you have to SATISFY them!
 But let's say they DO pay it.
 You already have the concept in mind, and it is in lovely earthtones, including some brick reds and blue browns.
 You dive in, and get lost in the work, and you are REALLY HAPPY with it!
 The unveiling occurs and the client HATES IT!
 They say something dumb like "I thought you'd just use tan and brown.".
 And they will say that when your TRADEMARK is using fractured or refractory colors!
-The thing is, unless you have NEVER DONE any kind of commission work, you ALREADY KNOW that WHATEVER YOU DO, the client is GOING TO HATE IT!
+The thing is, if you have EVER DONE any kind of commission work, you ALREADY KNOW that WHATEVER YOU DO, the client is GOING TO HATE IT!
 It happens every time.
 No matter how much they specify what they want, no matter how much it is your style with that subject in their specified colors, they will HATE IT.
 So then you either spend time painting another really stupid painting, trying to stab in the dark to find the thing that flips their switch, or you just tell them to SELL IT AND TRY AGAIN!
 And they won't.
 Because they paid 50% MORE for it than your paintings sell for, and they can't sell it for that no matter HOW cool and awesome it is.
 So don't even TRY for commissions, ok?
 You won't be any happier than the client about the results!

 "I took the job.
 It was $400 to write an article and create the graphic that went with it.
 I completed the writing (one day of research, and one day of writing, it is fairly long), and it was approved.
 I began the graphic, sketched it out, scanned it in, and spent 7 hours painstakingly redrawing and coloring that graphic in PhotoShop.
 The client hated it.
 They refused to accept it.
 Not one bit of it.
 I spend the next day trying to come up with another concept from the article that I can illustrate, that is not either too complex for me to do, or so simple that it is not worth doing.
 Late in the day I realize I can branch from the original, so I go to work on that.
 This time, I turn in the scanned sketch to them.
 They hate this one too.
 She blurts out, "That is the ONE area of the article we do NOT want illustrated.
 It points out our weakness.".
 I tell her this is the one area you NEED illustrated, because once the customer understands it, it is no longer a weakness!
 She can't get it.
 She says, "I really wanted the illustration of the product in the hands of the customer with the look of delight on their face" She wants Rembrandt.
 I can't do that.
 I can only BARELY do the hands.
 She doesn't want that.
 We finally compromise on the FIRST illustration I did, combined with the product in the hands.
 The combination sends a message she thinks she can live with.
 It takes me two days to get the hands right.
 The product is easy in comparison.
 Then she wants the article revised to reflect something that she feels the illustrations do not make clear.
 I am one week into a 3 day job.
 I have done no other work during that time, and I have deadlines to meet, other clients waiting, and this one job lasting far longer than it should.
 In the end, I did work I would typically charge $700 for, and I got paid just $400.
 It also lost me one other good job, because I could not complete it in time, and they went with another professional, and they don't come back next time.
 The thing is, this was typical.
 I never had any kind of commission work that involved any kind of artistry that wasn't a disaster during at least one point in the production process, and it ALWAYS kills my productivity, even if I charge more for it."